The 5 Best Coffee Thermoses of 2019

 Why Should I Get A Thermos?

 A good thermos can give you an easier start to the day.
-I suck at mornings, but getting a good thermos has improved them a lot, because now I can just make my coffee in a rush and then sip it on the go.
+I suck at mornings, but getting a good thermos has improved them a lot because now I can just make my coffee in a rush and then sip it on the go.

 A poorly constructed one will struggle to keep your coffee at the right temperature and, even worse, risk leaking everywhere in your bag.
 Besides camping, you can take your thermos with you to work, school, picnics, afternoon walks, parties (perhaps with a dash of liqueur), dates (cute to share if you have an extra mug, and you can impress with your delicious coffee!), absolutely anywhere!

 However, regardless of features, the best thermos is the one that’s just right for your coffee-drinking habits.
 The qualities to look for also depend on how and where you are going to use it.
-There are a lot of different ones on the market, so it can be daunting to choose The One.
+There are a lot of different thermoses on the market, so it can be daunting to choose The One.
 Luckily for you, I’ve put together a review round-up to help you on this quest.

 How To Find The Perfect Thermos

 Is the thermos going to be used only by yourself, or are you looking to share it with camping partners or a date?
 How much coffee do you usually brew and consume?

 If you’re looking for a shareable thermos, or you tend to drink whole pots of coffee over the day, you should be going for one with a large capacity.
 It will be heavier and take up more space in your bag, but you can be sure you have enough coffee to keep you going.

 If you prefer to keep it small and light, you should naturally go for one of the smaller options.
 If you're constantly on the move, perhaps a thermos that can fit in car cup holders (or even a travel tumbler) will be the right choice for you.

 Insulation Is Key

 In contrast, some cheap thermoses are made with materials like tin or even plastic, which just cannot compete in the insulation department.
-This is what really differentiates cheaper thermoses for higher-end ones; you definitely want to keep your liqueur hot.
+This is what really differentiates cheaper thermoses for higher-end ones; you definitely want to keep your coffee hot.

 While cheap thermoses can be fine for commuting and other short-term use, they’ll struggle to retain temperature for more than a couple of hours.
 So if you’re looking for a thermos for overnight use, you will probably have to invest in it a bit more.

 Design And Other Features

 Size and insulation are the most important things, but there are also other features to look out for.
 The design of a thermos can have a huge impact on the ease of use.
-Everyone values different things, so there is no one right answers here - just think about what you most appreciate in product design.
+Everyone values different things, so there is no single right answer here - just think about what you most appreciate in product design.

 Here are some things to look out for: